byjg/php-crypto/docs/interoperability.md

 # Interoperability

-We can generate use third party libraries to encrypt some data and use this library to decypher it.
+We can use third party libraries to encrypt some data and use this library to decrypt it.

 ## OpenSSL command line